Jack-Tilley/URL-Map/README.md

 ![Example map](siteLayoutExample.png)

 ## Vision Statement
 Our vision is to create a way for people to better visualize what a website looks like.
 We want to allow our users to see a thorough overview of any website of their choice and give them options on how to improve, access, view, map, or plan their website.
+We want to do this in a non-intrusive way, while following all restrictions from sites regarding scraping and terms of service.
+We would like to give our users a way to visualize their product and be able to see new ideas on how to improve or change their product with new guidance from Url-Map